qiaoen17/tp/docs/UserGuide.md

 **:x: Command Constraints**<br>

+* The group and content should only contain alphanumeric characters and spaces, and it should not be blank.
 * The format of the date must be in the YYYY-MM-DD.
 * The format of the time must be in 24h format HHmm.